zowe/zowe-explorer-vscode/docs/extenders/Error Handling.md

 ## Logging of Error Message

-We highly recommend the usage of `imperative.Logger` in logging the extenders error messages.
+We highly recommend the usage of `imperative.Logger` when logging an extender's error messages.

-These logs have a stardard format that is used by Zowe Explorer and will have a consistency across Zowe components.
+These logs have a stardard format that is used by Zowe Explorer and will be consistent across Zowe components.

 Example: